cdesilv1/gDataThon_01_SHMICS/README.md

 Our plan was to curate 6 tweet subpopulation from dataset 1, spanning the political spectrum (pro-Trump/pro-Biden), the partisan intentsity spectrum (attack/non-attack), and sentiment spectrum (compound score, [VADER](https://github.com/cjhutto/vaderSentiment)).
 Political sentiment was judged by our team, manually annotating associated hashtags as either pro-Trump (+1), pro-Biden (-1) or neutral (0).
 After annotation, the hashtags associated with each tweet were summed to give a composite score, ranging from [-1, 1].
 Partisan intensity of each tweet was decided via a custom attack/non-attack classifier that was trained on dataset 2 (detailed in models section), with a score of 0 - non-attack, and 1-attack.
 Sentiment was calculated with the VADER algorithm, a lexicon-based sentiment analyzer, providing a compound score ranging from [-1,1].

+The segmented subpopulations of dataset 1 were used as training datasets for [GPT-2](https://github.com/openai/gpt-2), which generated new tweets that were aggregated to new datasets.

+Before segmenting our data for GPT-2 generation, we took a look at the data.
+For dataset 1, many of the tweets had neutral hashtags (~96%), with 2.5% favorible to biden, and 1.5% favoring trump.

 <p align="center">
 <img src="imgs/support_of_candidates.png" width='400'/>
 </p>